bibekaryal86/pets-all-in-one/README.md

   * MONGODB_ACC_NAME (account name of database)
   * MONGODB_USR_NAME (database username)
   * MONGODB_USR_PWD (database password)

+To run the app, first create WAR file:
+* For WAR file to upload to Google Cloud Project, use `mvn clean package`
+* For WAR file to upload to AWS Elastic Beanstalk or docker or locally, use `mvn clean package -P development`.
+This excludes GCP related dependencies.

+After creating the WAR file, the app can be run as:
+* Local: Use container like Tomcat.
+This can be used as well: https://github.com/bibekaryal86/simple-jetty-container
+* Docker: For local deployment, docker can be used as well, although this repo does not contain `Dockerfile`
+* AWS: Upload the WAR file to Elastic Beanstalk, set the environment variables, and that should be it.
+The `.ebextensions` folder in `src/main/webapp` contains configurations for viewing logs in the AWS UI.
+* GCP:

 The App can be run locally or AWS or GCP.
 To run in AWS, upload WAR file, set the environment variables, and that's it.
 The .ebextensions folder in src/main/webapp contains configurations for viewing logs in the AWS UI.
 To run in GCP App Engine, use the GCP plugin for easy way, the environment variables are set in the appengine-web.xml.